In the upper-left corner of a view, the view toolbar lets you zoom in and out, pan the view, and select data marks.

 Show or hide the view toolbar

-Tip: If you don't see the view toolbar in Tableau Online or Tableau Server, ask the content owner to show it using these instructions.
+Tip: If you don't see the view toolbar in Tableau Cloud or Tableau Server, ask the content owner to show it using these instructions.
 Or use keyboard shortcuts to zoom, pan and select marks.

 When you hover over a map view, the view toolbar appears by default, but you can change that behaviour.
 For more information, see Customise How People Interact with your Map(Link opens in a new window).
 You can also show the toolbar in other types of views, such as scatter or box plots.

 If you're working with a dashboard, select the zone on which you'd like to show or hide the toolbar.